 The Company continues to be cash generative and is in a strong financial position, with net cash of £12.1m as at 31 March 2019.
 The Board anticipates maintaining the interim dividend at a similar level to that paid in the previous year.
 Zytronic remains in a position of having several opportunities with the potential to materially improve future performance.

-This has other upsides for the business: operating margins are good, the companies cash generation is excellent, and there is no debt.
-For investors, the company is not diluting shareholders with new issues to raise cash, and there has been a progressive dividend paid (although this is becoming less covered by cashflow in recent years).
+This has other upsides for the business.
+Operating margins are good, the companies cash generation is excellent, and there is no debt.
+For investors, the company is not diluting shareholders with new issues to raise cash.
+There has also been a progressive dividend paid (although this is becoming less covered by cashflow in recent years).

 So it is easy to see just why people like it.
 The downsides of the company seem to lie in its operations.
 We can see from its segment reporting that it is extremely widespread:

 Less than 10% of revenues come from the UK, despite the machines being manufactured here.
 It could be the case that other countries may develop a local producer, especially if they are surpassed in terms of technology.
-We can also see the relevance of the gaming products, as this generated £8.3m of the £22m.
-It is also understandable how other segments have not taken up this slack, with industrial, retail or signage perhaps less customer facing and therefore a lower requirement for absolute technology.
+We can also see the relevance of the gaming products.
+This generated £8.3m of the £22m.
+It is also understandable how other segments have not taken up this slack.
+Industrial, retail or signage perhaps are less customer facing and therefore a lower requirement for absolute technology.

 Another problem for investors was valuation.
 Zytronic has always been expensive, because of the anticipation behind it.
-Even late last year this share was trading in the 500p range which puts it at over 20 times profits – punchy considering the lack of growth.
-The profit warning has almost halved this price from that point, but looking at the Google Finance quote we are still at a P/E of 11.62 and visibility of profits have been removed.
+Even late last year this share was trading in the 500p range which puts it at over 20 times profits.
+This is punchy considering the lack of growth.
+The profit warning has almost halved this price from that point.
+Looking at the Google Finance quote we are still at a P/E of 11.62 and visibility of profits have been removed.

 However, it does seem that the future will bring forward opportunities as the world moves from non-touch to touch.
 And demonstrably so far the margins earned have proved there are some advantages to be had, and undoubtedly they are experts in the field.